minprog/uva-prog-ink/10 Workshops/20 Workshop 2/20 Exercises.md

 # Intermezzo: testing

-In order to quickly evaluate the code you have written, and to get some practice in writing test, you are to include **at least 3** test cases below your code for each exercise.
+In order to quickly evaluate the code you have written, and to get some practice in writing tests, you are to include **at least 3** test cases below your code for each exercise.

 # 2.3 Testing your function